dillonhuff/clockwork/README.md

 Most files in this repository are automatically generated collateral that can be ignored.

+Important Files
+* `build_set_test.cpp` - The main driver program
+* `ubuffer.h` - The header file which stores the `UBuffer` class, which represents re-use buffers that store data between compute operations.
+* `prog.h` - The header file which stores the `prog` class, which is the clockwork input representation.

 ## Dependencies

 Please install the specific versions of the listed dependencies.
 Do